The Famous Five aged over the course of their adventures – the humans,

 And yet the drive is "mostly round the coast, and very little inland" (page 61).
-Are they driving around a big harbour?
+Are they driving around a big harbour or lengthy inlet?
 Or driving really slowly on a really rough road?

 They stop for lunch along the way and while eating the driver says "We'll be there in another hour or so" (page 61).
 This is a long trip for only about 10 miles along the coast!

 Book 20 features a harbour they may have had to drive around to get to the lighthouse.
-This would explain the long trip, and Julian may have mentioned it (but misunderstood it) when looking at the map: ‘See—that’s the way to go,’ said Julian.
+This might explain the long trip, and Julian may have mentioned it (but misunderstood it) when looking at the map: ‘See—that’s the way to go,’ said Julian.
 ‘It really wouldn’t be far by sea – look, round the coast here, cut across this bay, round the headland – and just there are the rocks on which the old light-house stands.
 But by road it’s a very long way.’ (page 46, chapter 6).

 When was the lighthouse built and when did the wreckers operate?